Make an Impact on the Future of Education by Becoming a School Principal

 The vast majority of alumni say WGU delivered on its promises.
 In fact, over 50% of students found WGU thanks to a friend's recommendation.

 Next Start Date: March 1

 Educational Leadership Courses

-Curriculum that ensures you’ve mastered the skills you’ll need as a principal or vice principal.
+Curriculum that ensures you’ve mastered the skills you’ll need as a leader among students and staff.

-This online Master of Science in Educational Leadership program provides the essential skills, knowledge, and field experience you need to successfully manage a modern educational institution, be it public or private.
-It will prepare you to be certified as a school principal.
+This online Master of Education program provides the essential skills, knowledge, and field experience you need to successfully manage a modern educational institution, be it public or private.
+It will prepare you to be certified as a principal or educational administrator.

 The WGU M.S.
 Educational Leadership program was designed (and is regularly updated) with input from the experts on our Education Program Council.
 These respected authorities know exactly what it takes for a graduate to lead a staff of educators, administrators, and support personnel in a modern educational setting.

 This program comprises the following courses.
 You will typically complete them one at a time as you make your way through your program, working with your Program Mentor each term to build your personalized Degree Plan.
 You’ll work through each course as quickly as you can study and learn the material.
 As soon as you’re ready, you’ll pass the assessment, complete the course, and move on.
 This means that you can finish as many courses as you're able in a term at no additional cost.